Menu

 Interactive Setup

-The default flow uses the recommended hosted-companion profile.
-Use --advanced when you want profile selection, project IDs, hooks, GitHub prompts, orchestrator opt-in, or Snipara Sandbox provider prompts.
+Use --advanced only when you want profile selection, project IDs, hooks, GitHub prompts, orchestrator opt-in, or Snipara Sandbox provider prompts.
 Use --profile hosted-only or --skip-companion for minimal locked-down installs.
-Use --with-orchestrator only when you want the advanced production validation package.

 After install: continue the work